Azure/ResourceModules/docs/wiki/ModulesUsage.md

 #### Summary

-1. Below is an example which uses a _multi-repo_ approach
+1. Below is an example which uses a _multi-repository_ approach
 1. It fetches the _public_ **Azure/ResourceModules** repo for consuming bicep modules and uses the parameter files present in the _private_ **Contoso/MultiRepoTest** repo for deploying infrastructure
-1. This example is for creating a network hub with following resources -
+1. This example is creating a Resource group, an NSG and a VNet -
-    1. First stage: **Deploy resource group**
+    1. Job: **Deploy multi-repo solution**
         1. Checkout 'Azure/ResourceModules' repo at root of the agent
         1. Set environment variables for the agent
         1. Checkout 'contoso/MultiRepoTest' repo containing the parameter files in a nested folder - "MultiRepoTestParentFolder"
         1. Deploy resource group in target Azure subscription
-    1. Second stage: **Deploy network hub resources**
-        1. Checkout 'Azure/ResourceModules' repo at root of the agent
-        1. Set environment variables for the agent
-        1. Checkout 'contoso/MultiRepoTest' repo containing the parameter files in a nested folder - "MultiRepoTestParentFolder"
         1. Deploy network security group
-        1. Deploy route table
         1. Deploy virtual network A
-        1. Deploy virtual network B
-        1. Establish virtual network peering between virtual network A and B
-        1. Establish virtual network peering between virtual network B and A

 #### Repo structure